 Our preferred network is the TTN network since you can use it for free and there are no recurring costs.
 In case there is no gateway close to your BEEP base you can buy one from 90 euros.

 Developing a good and affordable measurement system is not an easy job to do.
 Fortunately, BEEP is not the only organization working towards this goal.
 Multiple individuals and organizations are working and improving the open source software and hardware designs of bee measurement systems.
 This means that the designs of both hardware and software are openly available to everybody to use and improve.
 Open source does not mean that your inspection and measurement data will be shared, the beekeeper holds ownership over his or her own data.

 Collaboration with science

 The BEEP base and app are also used for research.
 New software updates as results from our research work are automatically available for your personal use.
-You can make your data available for research when you give explicit permission.
+You can make your own data also available for research when you give explicit permission.